 Fundamentals of criminal law and examination of the criminal court system, criminal investigation and prosecution, rules of evidence, and trial preparation and procedures.
+Prerequisite: ENG 101 or ENG 103; LAW 100.

 LAW203.
 Family Law (3).

 Legal aspects of domestic matters and family relationships.
 Emphasis on dissolution of marriage, community property, child custody, child support and support calculations, adoptions, guardianships, state involvement in family and parent-child relationships, and statutes relating to families and family relationships.